 \begin{num} Consider a projective lci morphism $f:Y \rightarrow X$ (Par. \ref{num:lci_morphisms}).
 Given a factorization \eqref{eq:generic_fact_lci} of $f$, we define the \emph{virtual tangent bundle} of $f$ as the element of $K_0(Y)$:

-where $T_p $is the tangent space to $p$ and $N_i$ is the normal bundle of $i$.
+where $T_p$ is the tangent space of $p$ and $N_i$ is the normal bundle of $i$.
 Standard considerations show this definition is independent of the chosen factorization (see \cite[VIII, 2.2]{SGA6}). \end{num} \begin{thm} Consider the notations above.
-Then for any element $y \in \E^{**}(Y)$, the following formula hold:
+Then for any element $y \in \E^{**}(Y)$, the following formula holds:

-\end{thm} \begin{proof} According to the multiplicativity of the Todd class and the compatibility of the Gysin morphism with respect to composition this formula can be divided in two cases according to a factorization \eqref{eq:generic_fact_lci} of $f$.
+\end{thm} \begin{proof} According to the multiplicativity of the Todd class and the compatibility of the Gysin morphism with respect to composition, this formula can be divided in two cases according to a factorization \eqref{eq:generic_fact_lci} of $f$.
 The case of a closed immersion was treated above (\ref{thm:RR1}) and it remains to consider the case of the canonical projection $p$ of a projective space $P=\PP^n_X/X$.